 On the basis of function or test, the ratios are classified as liquidity ratios, profitability ratios, activity ratios and solvency ratios.

-Generally a business with sufficient current and liquid assets to pay its current liabilities as and when they become due is considered to have a strong liquidity position and a businesses with insufficient current and liquid assets is considered to have weak liquidity position.
+Generally a business with sufficient current and liquid assets to pay its current liabilities as and when they become due is considered to have a strong liquidity position and a businesses with insufficient current and liquid assets is considered to have a weak liquidity position.

-Short-term creditors like suppliers of goods and commercial banks use liquidity ratios to know whether the business has adequate current and liquid assets to meet its current obligations.
+Short-term creditors like suppliers of goods and commercial banks use liquidity ratios to know whether or not the business has adequate current and liquid assets to meet its current obligations.
 Financial institutions hesitate to offer short-term loans to businesses with weak short-term solvency position.